MehaletKB/03-PasswordGenerator/README.md

 Password Generator

-We were to create an application that generates passwords while satisfying provided criteria.
+We were to create a password generator that satisfies provided criteria.

 Very recently, we started to cover DOM manipulation via JS.
 I wanted to try and use some of the tools we spoke about in order to understand them better.